hannesm/platform-blog/Signing-the-opam-repository.md

   in the current setting, still need GitHub write access to the repository, or to bypass GitHub's security).

-- Rollback attacks: git updates must follow the currently known `signed` tag. if the snapshot bot detects deletions of packages, it refuses to sign, and clients double-check this.
+- Rollback attacks: git updates must follow the currently known `snapshot` file.
+  If the snapshot bot detects deletions of packages, it refuses to sign, and clients double-check this.
 The `keys/root` file contains a timestamp.

-- Indefinite freeze attacks: the snapshot bot periodically signs the `signed` tag with a timestamp, if a client receives a tag older than the expected age it will notice.
+- Indefinite freeze attacks: the snapshot bot periodically signs the `snapshot` file with a timestamp, if a client receives a tag older than the expected age it will notice.

 - Endless data attacks: we rely on the git protocol and this does not defend